evankiely/OpynSpecimen/README.md

 - `Settings.fieldOutPath`
   - The path used to dictate where the fields Dataframe is saved (as .csv)
 - `Settings.cpOutPath`
-  - The path used to dictate where the collection protocol Dataframe is saved (as .csv)
+  - The path used to dictate where the Collection Protocol Dataframe is saved (as .csv)
 - `Settings.dropdownOutpath`
   - The path used to dictate where the dropdowns Dataframe is saved (as .csv)
 - `Settings.translatorInputDir`